MP Estate Planning UK

 What is a bare trust in practice?

-What are interest in possession arrangements?
+What are interest in possession trusts?

 How do discretionary trusts differ for tax?